DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

         mail: srv_mail
 ```

-Now, if this object is stored in a `newobj` DataObject instance :
+Now, if this object is stored in a `newobj` DataObject instance:

 ```py
 >>> newobj.getPKey()